 Cosmetic surgery takes time.
-You need time in the first instance to discuss your needs and decide which procedure is right for you, time to consult specialists and decide which to go with and time to ask plenty of questions.
+You need time in the first instance to discuss your needs and decide which breast or body procedure is right for you, time to consult specialists and decide which to go with and time to ask plenty of questions.

 Also note that waiting lists for both surgeons and facilities fill up quickly so you will want to make your booking well ahead of time.
 Then once you have undergone your procedure, you need time to recover appropriately to ensure the best possible results.

 Before committing to any kind of surgery you need to arm yourself with the correct knowledge and be sure that the procedure you plan to undergo is the right one for you.
 As part of this decision, you will need to research what it involves, what the possible complications or side-effects may be and what the recovery process is like.
 With so much information – of varying quality! – available online and elsewhere, it is important to get the right facts – from qualified, accredited professionals.
 The best decision is an informed decision.
 Don’t rush it as this could lead to a poor result, or worse still, painful and hazardous complications.